Call 24/7: +1 (800) 972-3282

 I need help getting my data back right now Call now (800) 972-3282

-The hard drive not detected message can originate when you connect to the hard drive, yet the computer can’t find it.
+You can face this error when you connect to the hard drive, yet the computer can’t find it.
 It may show up when you boot up your computer and see a “boot device missing” error message on the system setup.
-Or it can appear when you connect your external hard drive and a message box pops up to “initialize” or “format” the disk before you can use it.
+It can also appear when you connect your external hard drive, and a message box pops up to “initialize” or “format” the disk before you can use it.
+However, it might not have a message and you discover it once you try to access the hard drive but it is not showing up on device manager.

 Solutions for the hard drive not detected issue